kolinzo1/ToDo_App/README.md

   - Clicking on these links should change the URL and load the appropriate page content without reloading the entire app.

 ![App Link](https://kolinzo1.github.io/todos)

+## Installation Instructions

+To install the application, run the following command:

+npm install